ssumit/jSession/README.md

 The session is transport agnostic so there will be some transport layer contract.

 Question

 1) Does session establishment protocol restrict the choice of transport we are using? (e.g. http, sms, or even TCP, UDP.)
 Mentioning them should be optional and in an elegant way.
 Since it should not, the challenge is to model them in a flexible way.

+One of the ideas is to introduce a transport picker who is able to return the list of transport protocols that can complete any arbitrary request.